 Tiotropium is a prescription drug.
 It comes as an inhalation powder or inhalation spray.

 Tiotropium inhalation powder is available as the brand-name drug Spiriva.
 It’s not available as a generic drug.
-The powder comes in a capsule that you inhale using a special device called a HandiHaler.
+The powder, which comes in a capsule, is inhaled using a device called a HandiHaler.

 Tiotropium inhalation powder may be used as part of combination therapy.
 This means you may need to take it with other drugs.

 Why it's used